3KUdelta/Solar_WiFi_Weather_Station/README.md

 https://www.instructables.com/id/Solar-Powered-WiFi-Weather-Station-V20/
 Authors of the base code: Keith Hungerford and Debasish Dutta - Excellent work, gentlemen!

-## FLASH Memory at the end of it's lifespan!
+## FLASH Memory at the end of its lifespan!
 Dear Weather Station fans.
-For the ones who are using their Weather Station already from the start (we started 5 years ago), the flash memory is probably getting at it's end.
+For the ones who are using their Weather Station already from the start (we started 5 years ago), the flash memory is probably getting at its end.
 Let's do a quick calculation:
 5 years = 1'825 days.
 As we are doing 144 read/write cycles per day (all 10 Minutes) this results in 262'800 read/write clycles by now.
 Flash memory has a finite lifetime of about 100,000 write cycles (source: https://learn.adafruit.com/memories-of-an-arduino/arduino-memories#).
 Here we go.
 This is exactly what happened to my station.
 A flash write error causes the ESP8266 to loop for ever and sucking the battery empty.
 I discovered this just recently.

 Code has been changed in order to reduce writing to flash memory by a factor of 3.
 Updating is highly recommended.